-Many of us will be familiar with waiting around for a delayed flight and in many cases, you may just have to wait.
-However, if the hours stretch on, it's worth making sure you know what compensation you’re entitled to.
+Many of us will be with family when waiting around for a delayed flight and in many cases, you may just have to wait.
+However, if the hours stretch on, it’s worth making sure you know what compensation you’re entitled to.

 Protection under EU regulation

 EU regulation could entitle you to compensation if your flight is delayed by more than two hours.
-Crucially, the delay must be caused by circumstances within the airlines control, and could include:
+Crucially, the delay must be caused by circumstance within the airline’s control, and could include:

 - Technical issues which arise as a result of the air carrier’s failure to maintain its aircraft

-- Inadequate turnaround and flight times being allocated to the aircraft due to poor planning by the airline
+- Inadequate turnaround and flight times begin allocated to the aircraft due to poor planning by the airline

 Circumstances outside of the airline’s control (commonly referred to as ‘extraordinary circumstances’) will not entitle you to compensation.
-Comprehensive details on what qualifies as an extraordinary circumstance can be found in this helpful list from the European Commission.
+Comprehensive details on what qualifies as an extraordinary circumstance can be found in this helpful list from the Civil Aviation Authority.

 Denied Boarding Regulations

 If you’re travelling with an airline based in the EU or with a non-EU based airline flying from an EU airport, then you will be protected by the Denied Boarding Regulations.